ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 {: faq}
 {: #faq-sdp-release}

 [Select availability]{: tag-green} You can provision storage with the `sdp` profile in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions.
+Access is restricted to allowlisted accounts.
 For more information, see [About {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-storage-about#block-storage-sdp-intro).

+## Why can't I see the `sdp` profile when I create a volume?
+{: faq}
+{: #faq-sdp-allowlist}

+The `sdp` profile is available to allowlisted accounts only.
+Customers not on the allowlist cannot view or provision `sdp` volumes in the console, from the CLI, with the API, or Terraform.
+Existing `sdp` volumes are not impacted.
+To request access, contact your IBM account team or open a [support case](/unifiedsupport/cases/add){: external}.

 ## What functions are supported in this release of the `sdp` profile?
 {: faq}